Circumpolar Rock Garden

 (2 cups per 5 gallon bucket of water).
 Heathers are acid lovers.

-I give garden sulphur, occasional coffee grounds, and some iron
+applications, I no longer do.
+I occasional coffee grounds, and

 sulfate.
 I also have my soaker hose system